ryandavidhartman/ScalaSchool/docs/What-Is-Scala.md

 * Functional code might have performance penalties, especially in the case of lower level code.
 (This is one of the reasons Scala supports imperative as well.)
 * It takes time to adjust to the functional programming paradigm.
+* [Here](https://github.com/ryandavidhartman/ScalaSchool/tree/master/demos/FPCoinFlipGame) is a small app that shows how you can maintain state without using mutable variables and how to "loop" in a functional style.

 Still not convinced?
 [Read the Benefits of Functional Programming](https://alvinalexander.com/scala/fp-book/benefits-of-functional-programming).